 How to PACKSmart for Move-In

-University Housing provides a great suggested packing list for your upcoming Move-In at NC State.
+Need help planning for your upcoming Move-In at NC State?
 We asked students and staff for their input on which items are must-haves and how you can save money, resources and space in the car when you move to campus.
 Here are some great tips:

 - Twin extra-long sheets, 36”x80” : You probably don’t already own these, but if you move into a bigger bed next year, donate these sheets at Move-Out or find a great diy project to reuse them.
 (Hint: the flat sheet from this set can be split and made into curtains!)